mattradford/EE-Secured/README.md

 * `wget https://raw.githubusercontent.com/mattradford/EE-Secured/master/do-install.sh`
 * `chmod +x do-install.sh`
 * `./do-install.sh`

+You will need to answer some prompts as the script runs.

 After the script has run, log in to the server again using a new terminal to check everything is correct.
 Then alter EasyEngine's conf file (`/etc/easyengine/ee.conf`) to suit your defaults.